debug-ito/net-spider/README.md

 The `merger` function passed to `getSnapshot` via `unifyStd`.
 Note that you need to set `negatesLinkSample` field in `UnifyStdConfig`, because setting `merger` to it is a polymorphic update.
 The result `SnapshotLink` has `SignalStrengths` type as its link attributes, which contains the signal strengths observed at both of the end nodes.

+## Note on graph database servers

+Sometimes you have to take care of configurations specific to the graph database server you use.

+- [Configuration of JanusGraph](https://github.com/debug-ito/net-spider/wiki/Configuration-of-JanusGraph): Configuration guide for JanusGraph.

 ## See also